gyxxyg/VTG-LLM/README.md

 ## Data

 See [DATA.md](./docs/DATA.md) for downloading videos.
 The annotation can be found in `annotation` forder.
 You need to update the video paths with your own video paths.
+We also provide annotation for each task/dataset in [huggingface](https://huggingface.co/datasets/Yongxin-Guo/VTG-IT/tree/main/task-data-v1).

 ## Requirments